-Tilton's 60-83xx Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted to the gearbox or bellhousing with an adapter plate.
-This hydraulic bearing assembly uses a radius-faced bearing with a 38mm contact diameter that is intended to work with Tilton 4.5" and 5.5" racing clutches.

-If you are using something other than a Tilton 4.5" or 5.5" clutch you must verify that your clutch is designed for a 38mm bearing.
+Tilton's 60-53XX Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted inside bellhousing.
+This hydraulic bearing assembly uses a radius-faced bearing with a 38mm contact diameter that is intended to work with Tilton 5.5" racing clutches.
+If you are using something other than a Tilton 5.5" clutch you must verify that your clutch is designed for a 38mm bearing.